App Manager

 (percentage) signs and available

 below the input box.
-These keywords are:label
+These keywords are:

 .
 Denotes the name or label of